Israeli espionage in the United States: Scientific and nuclear espionage (1960s–1970s)

-Pollard Affair and 1980s spy scandals
+The Pollard Affair and 1980s spy scandals

-Israeli espionage reached a high-profile peak in the mid-1980s, shattering assumptions that allies "do not spy on each other".
+Israeli espionage reached a high-profile peak in the mid-1980s, shattering assumptions that the allies "do not spy on each other".
 In 1985, U.S. Navy intelligence analyst Jonathan Jay Pollard was arrested for spying on the United States on behalf of Israel – the most damaging public Israeli espionage case in the US to date.
 Pollard had begun handing over classified documents to an Israeli officer in June 1984, motivated by a mix of ideological conviction (he claimed the U.S. was withholding vital intelligence from Israel) and financial reward.
 Over 18 months, Pollard provided Israel with an astonishing volume of U.S. secrets – so much that the full inventory remains classified.
 By his own admission, he made biweekly "drops" of documents in Washington, which were photocopied at a safe-house and returned.
 He ultimately passed an estimated 800+ highly classified documents and over 1,500 signal intelligence summaries to Israel.
 These included U.S. intelligence on Arab and Soviet military capabilities (e.g. Syrian air defenses, the Iraqi nuclear program, PLO headquarters locations, Soviet arms shipments) and even a U.S. assessment of Israel's own military strength.
 Notably, Pollard's handlers from LAKAM primarily sought data on Middle Eastern adversaries, not U.S. secrets per se.

 Regardless of Israel's targeting intentions, Pollard's espionage seriously compromised U.S. security.
 U.S. officials also feared some of Pollard's trove might be traded by Israel to the Soviet Union – a concern fueled by known Soviet penetrations of allied intelligence during the Cold War.
 He divulged extremely sensitive sources and methods; then-Defense Secretary Caspar Weinberger asserted that "It is difficult for me, even in the so-called 'year of the spy,' to conceive of a greater harm to national security."
 Pollard was arrested in November 1985 after his activities raised suspicions, and he was caught trying to seek asylum at the Israeli embassy in Washington.
 The scandal gravely embarrassed Israel.
 It initially claimed Pollard was part of a "rogue" operation, not approved by top leadership – a characterization widely doubted by investigators.
 In 1987, Pollard pleaded guilty and received a life sentence, the first American ever to be jailed for life for spying on a U.S. ally.
 He served 30 years in prison before being paroled in 2015; upon his parole's expiry, Pollard emigrated to Israel in 2020, where he was welcomed and personally thanked by Prime Minister Benjamin Netanyahu.